YoussefAch/Eco-gamma-multiclass/README.md

-# Eco-gamma-multiclass
+# Economy multi-class

-Source code to reproduce DSAA'21 paper's results
+You will find here all the necessary material to reproduce the experiments for the Economy methods adapted to multi-classification.